 Why Startups Need Minimum Viable Products for Mobile App Development?

-If you are a startup with a slot for a mobile application for your products or services in the future, you probably know that in order to build an outstanding mobile app that too with top-notch features is not as easy as you think it is.
+If you are a startup with a slot for a mobile app trends 2023 for your products or services in the future, you probably know that in order to build an outstanding mobile app, that with top-notch features, is not as easy as you think it is.
 There are considerations that go into play to achieve this milestone.

 - Will it hit the market?